adaml09/mobile-dev-portfolio-lab6/content/pages/projects/cw2.md

 title: Class Work 2
 date: '2024-12-12'
 client: Durham College
+description: >-
-description: 'The next class work we had to do was getting some experience with '
+  The next class work we had to do was getting some experience with MIT app developer.
+This uses a drag a drop system similar to scratch for its code.
+It has a limited scope but is good for doing proof of concepts.
 featuredImage:
   type: ImageBlock
   url: 'https://assets.stackbit.com/components/images/default/post-4.jpeg'